 About a decade ago, the DVDs of “Fawlty Towers” were given to me by a teaching colleague who was commiserating with me about the miseries of dealing with educrats.
 He believed that, having been a waitress, I would enjoy that type of humor.
 I did more than enjoy it.
 I now realize that invaluable memories of my waitressing days and nights were jogged by the indescribable humor of John Cleese and his cohorts.
 The fact that those “televisual feasts” were historic treasures from the past only added to my viewing pleasure of them.
 Those DVDs necessitated the purchase of a DVD player, but no matter!
 Being unplugged has meant that, once or twice, I’ve been technologically behind the times, something an engineering technical writer ought not to be.

 (Dear Husband has found a John Cleese rendition of Neville Chamberlain waving that piece of paper from Herr Hitler.
 Dear Husband was laughing so hard while trying to describe the ascot being worn that he could not speak.
-I had to watch the video on YouTube to fully appreciate this hilarious outtake from history.
+I had to watch the video to fully appreciate this hilarious outtake from history.
 It is indeed hilarious but I informed Dear Husband that he cannot put a link to it on my website.)

 During adolescence, my interests in music rarely coincided with those of my peers.
 I gladly traded a double-album by the Allman Brothers (“Eat A Peach”) for an album of Johnny Cash (live) at Folsom Prison.
 My words to this teenaged male, who thought he was getting the better deal, were akin to:

 “Eat-a-peach.
 What kind of a title is that?
 You can eat an entire bushel of that music, and it still stinks.”

 “Not compared to Johnny Trash.”